 - 1. Determination of completeness. - a.
-Upon receipt of an application, the city planning official shall review the application for completeness. - Incomplete applications shall not be reviewed until all required information has been submitted by the applicant; - ii.
+Upon receipt of an application, the city planning official shall review the application for completeness. - i.
+Incomplete applications shall not be reviewed until all required information has been submitted by the applicant; - ii.
 If incomplete, the applicant shall be notified and shall have 180 days from the date the application was first submitted to supply the missing information or notify the city planning official in writing to process the application without missing information. - b.
 The application shall be deemed complete either: - i.
 Upon receipt of the additional information; or - ii.
 [When]the applicant provides written notice to the city planning official to process the application without the missing information.

-FINDING: The application was submitted on April 14th 2025 and paid the same day.
-The application was deemed incomplete on April 24th, 2025 and notice was sent to the applicant on the same day.
-Following the submission of additional information, the application was deemed complete on May 15th, 2025 and notice of application was sent out to all required parties on May 19th, 2025.
+FINDING: The application was submitted on April 17, 2025 and paid on June 4, 2025.
+The application was deemed complete on June 26, 2025 and notice was sent to the applicant on June 30, 2025.
+The application was deemed complete in accordance with the above criteria.
+These criteria are met.